Defective Products / Products Liability

 - Strict liability: Under a strict liability claim, you do not have to prove the defendant did anything wrong.
 Instead, the defendant is simply legally liable because they are responsible for the product and any harm that product causes.

-If you have been injured by a product, or if you lost a loved one because of a dangerous item, call us at Willoughby Brod, LLP right away.
+If you have been injured by a product, or if you lost a loved one because of a dangerous item, call us at the Brod Law Firm right away.
 We will go over your case from top to bottom and will then explain your rights and legal options.
 If it appears that your injuries were the result of a defective product, we will help you pursue compensation for your medical bills, lost wages, pain and suffering, disfigurement, disability, and more.

 Call (800) 427-7020 or contact us online to schedule a free case evaluation.